r2d2m/awesome/README.md

 *   [dben41/multiPlayerTurn](https://github.com/dben41/multiPlayerTurn) - Unity3D project that has two players taking turns changing the color of the block.
 Uses Unity's UNET
 *   [chriscugliotta/timecube](https://github.com/chriscugliotta/timecube) - A game prototype that simulates time travel, built in Unity.
 *   [pontusstjerna/ParaglideX](https://github.com/pontusstjerna/ParaglideX) - My paraglider-simulator built with Unity.
-*   [zfergus/unity-examples](https://github.com/zfergus/unity-examples) - A collection of some useful examples and tutorials in Unity.
-*   [MangoSister/SPHFluid](https://github.com/MangoSister/SPHFluid) - Interactive 3D Fluid Simulation based on SPH
-*   [CodyChilders/Minotaur](https://github.com/CodyChilders/Minotaur) - Procedural maze editor, programmed in 4 parts using 3 languages.
-C++ for the generator, C# for the editor, Unity/C# for the renderer, and Python to tie them all together.
-Runs on Windows, but can most likely be compiled from source on Linux and OS X if you have g++, Mono, Unity, and at least Python 3 installed.
-*   [mattshapiro/pacrynth](https://github.com/mattshapiro/pacrynth) - Pacman / Labyrinth mashup (messing around with Unity3D)
-*   [cybercritic/City-Generator](https://github.com/cybercritic/City-Generator) - Procedural, real time, city generation prototype for Unity3D.
-*   [BjarkeCK/UnityTrackBuilder](https://github.com/BjarkeCK/UnityTrackBuilder) - A tool for creating custom roads, tunnels, railrows or any other form of track.

 ## GLSL